 3. La Tabernilla del Darro

-La Tabernilla del Darro is situated along one of the most picturesque streets in the whole of Granada: a cobbled stone road running next to the River Darro, with the magnificent Alhambra Palace towering above.
-A cute little bar, this is one of the most romantic wine bars in Granada.
-Choose to sip your vino sitting outside on the terrace, inside in the brick-clad wine cellar or by the window overlooking the river.
+La Tabernilla del Darro is situated along one of the most picturesque streets in the whole city: a cobblestone road running next to the River Darro, with the magnificent Alhambra Palace towering above.
+This cute and cozy spot is one of the most romantic wine bars in Granada, where you can choose to sip your vino sitting outside on the terrace, inside in the brick-clad wine cellar or by the window overlooking the river.

 Address: Puente Espinosa, 15